Only this pageAll pages

 For the presentation, generate predictions for the Kaggle competition test dataset using your best model and upload them there!

-Presentation (Powerpoint, Keybote or similar)
+Presentation (Powerpoint, Keynote or similar)

 Prepare an 8 to 10-minute presentation including: